-The candidates came to us, one by one, each the embodiment of the popular belief that "every lawyer wants to be a judge."
+The candidates came to us, one by one, each the embodiment of the popular belief that "every awyer wants to be a judge."

-Doris L. Sassouver is a former president of the New York Women's Bar Association and served on the ninemember judicial selection committee discussed in this article.
+Doris L. Sassower is a former president of the New York Women's Bar Association and served on the ninemember judicial selection committee discussed in this several dozen candidates, intensively reviewing and investigating their credentials, the panel faced the difficult decision of choosing among them eight who would carry the banner of "preferred."
+The Reform Democrats had pledged to endorse from that number those who would fill the three positions.
+Hours of evaluation, discussion and then, eureka-agreement!

-th Democratic Judicial Nominating Several dozen candidates, intensively reviewing and investigating their credentials, the panel faced the difficult decision of choosing among them eight who would carry the banner of "preferred."
-The spective ways, satisfied we had done our conscientious best, grati-fied that those chosen reflected their own merit, not their party service; their outstanding qualif-cations, not their "connections."
+The task done, we went our respective ways, satisfied we had done our conscientious best, gratifled that those chosen reflected their own merit, not their party service; their outstanding qualifications, not their "connections."